stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 Support for working with arrays is built into the compiler directly.
 To
-be more precise: Into the main code generates like the Chez Scheme racket and
+be more precise: Into the main code generators like the Chez Scheme, Racket and
 node backends.
 Therefore, functions `prim__newArray` and friends get
 some special treatment by the compiler.
 If you'd like to learn more,
 have a look at one of the code generators and how it implements